MiTPenguin/mcmicro-scanpy/README.md

 # mcmicro-scanpy
-An MCMICRO module implementation of scanpy for clustering cells using the Leiden algorithm. test push
+An MCMICRO module implementation of scanpy for clustering cells using the Leiden algorithm.

 Example usage:
 ```
 docker run --rm -v "$PWD":/data labsyspharm/mc-scanpy:1.0.1 python3 /app/cluster.py -i /data/unmicst-exemplar-001.csv -o /data/ -c
 ```

+## TODO:
+1. Change the output to a scanpy h5ad object instead of cell lists
+2. Include method for transform using CLR instead of log
+3. Publish to dockerhub

+We probably need to test this just by the image first. so we can get a whole run through of the other methods first.

+### modification to cluster.py

+1. ~~Add methodology for writing h5ad~~
+2. ~~Add methodology for custom clustering~~
+3. ~~When it makes h5ad files, xy coordinates need to be added in.~~ ~~follow example in immunai-product/research/dgic/01_parsed_data.ipynb~~

 ## Output Files
 - `cells.csv` contains the cluster assignment for each cell
 - `clusters.csv` contains each clusters' mean values for every feature (if the max feature value is >1000 then the values will be log transformed for clustering and remain transformed in this output file)
+- `scanpy.h5ad` contains the scanpy anndata objects for single-cell analysis

 ## Paramenter Reference
 ```